Reverse Engineering Approach to Quantum Electrodynamics: Discussion

+The reverse engineering approach has led us to more than just a description of the perturbation algorithm.
+The new insights into its mathematics, gained in this way, allows calculating the electromagnetic coupling constant $\alpha$.
+The close agreement of the calculated with the empirical value provides evidence that the disclosed mathematical structure indeed reflects physical reality -- more than current concepts of interacting fields do, which leave the values of coupling constants undetermined.
+It reveals that in the perturbation algorithm of quantum electrodynamics, the $S$ matrix has the function of a projection operator onto intermediate irreducible two-particle states, with $\alpha$ acting as a normalization factor for these states.

-The agreement of the empirical value of alpha with the calculated coupling constant in elastic e-e-scattering, provides experimental evidence that the S-matrix contains a projection onto an {\it irreducible two-particle representation} of the Poincar\'e group.
-With the understanding of the S-matrix as a projection operator, we can say: The S-matrix describes a transition from a separable product state of two incoming electrons (preparation) to an intermediate irreducible two-particle state (propagation) and then back to a separable product state of two outgoing electrons (analysis).
+With this understanding of the mathematical structure of the $S$ matrix, we can say: The $S$ matrix describes a transition from a separable product state of two incoming electrons (preparation) to an intermediate irreducible two-particle state (propagation) and then back to a separable product state of two outgoing electrons (analysis).

-The formation of irreducible two-particle states can be understood as the mani\-festation of a basic quantum mechanical rule: \begin{it}An isolated quantum mechanical system is described by an irreducible representation of the Poincar\'e group\end{it}.
-Therefore, the form of the S-matrix can fully be explained by elementary quantum mechanics and Poincar\'e invariance.
-On the other hand, we have not touched the gauge invariant structure of the perturbation algorithm.
-This means, we have traced back gauge invariance to a basic rule of quantum mechanics.
-However, now {\it gauge invariance goes together with a certain value of the coupling constant}, and we are lucky enough that this value matches the low energy value of the empirical fine-structure constant.
+The formation of irreducible intermediate states can be understood as the mani\-festation of a general rule of relativistic quantum mechanics: {\it An isolated quantum mechanical system is described by an irreducible representation of the Poincar\'e group}.
+Therefore, the physical effects described by the $S$ matrix can be fully explained by elementary principles of relativistic quantum mechanics.

+Whereas in the traditional interpretation of QED, the entanglement of two-particle states is caused by an exchange of ``virtual gauge particles,'' it has been shown that entanglement is a natural property of the state space of an irreducible two-particle representation of the Poincar\'e group.
+Since we have not touched the mathematical structure of QED, we have thereby traced back the gauge invariance structure of QED to basic rules of quantum mechanics and Poincar\'e invariance.
+However, now gauge invariance goes together with a certain value of the coupling constant, and we are lucky enough that this value matches the (low energy) value of the empirical fine-structure constant.